couchrest/couchrest_model/README.md

     @cat.awake?   # true

-Adding the +:default+ option will ensure the attribute always has a value.
+Adding the `:default` option will ensure the attribute always has a value.

 A read-only property will only have a getter method, and its value is set when the document is read from the database.
 You can however update a read-only attribute using the `write_attribute` method: